intercision/voteforyou/readme.rst

 Updates
 ###################

+**3/4/2017** - just updated the 115th Congress info with all the birthdays.
+You will have to load 115th_congress.sql into your database replacing what's there.
+I also changed the site so it shows congressional birthdays on the home page.

 **1/3/2017** - just added the 115th Congress.
-If you will have to load 115th_congress.sql into your database if you were using the old data
+You will have to load 115th_congress.sql into your database if you were using the old data

 #######################################
 What You'll Need Before Getting Started